Anti-Bribery for Sales · Module 2 of 2

 Award decisionMonday after submission

-Hospitality offered to date by Meridian (this bid)None recorded
+Hospitality offered to date (this bid)None recorded

-Vince\'s proposed offer (Monday)2 tickets · ~$620 to Pam Quintana
+Vince's proposed offer (Monday)2 tickets · ~$620 to Pam

 Pre-clear threshold (live tender)$250

-Activity · Score Vince\'s Gift Against The Indicators
+Activity · Score Vince's Gift Against The Indicators

 Three DOJ-style indicators sit across the top.
-Five facts about Vince\'s offer sit down the side.
+Five facts about Vince's offer sit down the side.
 Click the indicator column under which the offer fails most clearly.
 One column is the load-bearing one a prosecutor would lead with.

 Fact about the offer Timing & proximity to decision Value Recipient role